RYCKEWAERT/REP-ASCA/README.md

 # REP-ASCA
-Analysis of Variance  Method for Multivariate data (based on ASCA)
+Reduction of repeatability error for Analysis of variance-Simultaneous Component Analysis (REP-ASCA) is an analysis of variance method for Multivariate data.
+This method is based on ASCA.

 See methods (theory):
 Reduction of repeatability error for Analysis of variance-Simultaneous Component Analysis (REP-ASCA): Application to NIR spectroscopy on coffee sample